marcos-brasil/runtime/README.md

   ```

+  Botton line, error handling in JavaScript is hard, and is beyond the scope of this project to fix it.
 Take a look at [angular/zone.js](https://github.com/angular/zone.js) for more robust patchers.

 #### Goal
 This repo's purpose is for testing libraries, framework (and their interaction) I intend to use on my personal projects.